All my cell phones

 Samsung A70

 It's March 21, 2022, and I guess it's time for a change.
 After more than two years with the trusty A70, I purchased a Samsung S21FE (4000 DKK/537 EUR).
 It has 256 GB memory, 8 GB RAM, AMOLED screen.
 It should be a fine upgrade to my A70.
 What I like about it is that Samsung promises three Android updates (13, 14 and 15) and four years of security updates.
+So far, this is the best phone I ever had.

 Image without description